alexssander-cusin/panic-control-laravel/README.md

 ### Sampling

-Set active when the chance number by a possibilities number, example 1 out of 10 or 5 out of 10.
+Will be activated for just a sample of the users, based on the number of chances, and the "out of" sample.
+In the example below, the panic control will be activated for 5 out of 10 users i.e. half of the users.
 > IMPORTANT: the chance is a probability, there may be a small variation both for more and for less.

 ```php